The Fit and Proper Person Test – Invitation for Applications for Register from 1 July 2021

-It is a criminal offence for site manager/owners not to apply.
+It is a criminal offence for site managers/owners not to apply.

 The applicant wishing to be included on the register will have to show that there are suitable financial and management arrangements in place for the site and to provide information relating to their conduct in relation to any of the following:

-- Offences relating to fraud, dishonesty, violence, arson or drugs or listed in schedule 3 of the Sexual Offences Act 2003.
+Offences relating to fraud, dishonesty, violence, arson or drugs or listed in schedule three of the Sexual Offences Act 2003.

-- Disqualification from acting as a company director within the last 10 years.
+Disqualification from acting as a company director within the last ten years.

 Who will need to apply?

 Under the legislation the fit and proper person must be the person with day-to-day responsibility for managing a site, whether that is the site owner or a person appointed to undertake the task on the owner’s behalf.

 Anyone currently with a licence of a relevant protected site, applying for a new site licence, or the transfer of a site licence to a new owner, will need to apply to have themselves or the site manager included on the register.

 How do you apply to be put on the register of fit and proper persons?

 You must submit an application to be assessed as a fit and proper person.